dfki-ric/phobos/doc/phobosTutorial.md

 ![outliner](img/outliner.PNG)

-The next step is to set the MARStype of our bone.
+The next step is to set the phobostype of our bone.
 You already know how to do it.
-Set the MARStype of the bone to *link*.
+Set the phobostype of the bone to *link*.
 We're almost done.
 The last part for this new link is to set its constraints.
 There is also an operation for that in the phobos toolbar named *Define Joint Constraints*.
 Select it and set the constraints you want.
 For now we will allow Bill to look from -90° to 90° and set it to a revolute joint type.

 ![joint constraints](img/defineCons.PNG)